TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 }
 ```

-It might lead to forgotten `@required` annotation above one of method (see the 2nd one), or even mutual override by slightly different type.
-We've seen both of bugs.
+It might lead to a forgotten `@required` annotation above one of the methods (see the 2nd one), or even mutual override by a slightly different type.
+We've seen both bugs.

 <br>

-Use single autowire method to be safe:
+Use a single autowire method to be safe:

 ```php
 abstract class AbstractController